hbrust/microk8s-basic-workshop/coffeeshop/README.md

   #### Kubernetes Cli

-  If you finished the [Prerequisites](../prerequisites) your MicroK8s CLI has an alias for `microk8s.kubectl` called `kubectl` and feels like a vanilla Kubernetes CLI.
+  If you finished the [Prerequisites](../prerequisites) your MicroK8s CLI has an alias for `microk8s.kubectl` called `kubectl` and it feels like using a vanilla Kubernetes CLI.

  * check your nodes: `kubectl get nodes`
  * get existing namespaces: `kubectl get ns`